JFK Assassination Records Processing Project

 The ARRB considered the relevancy of each document to the assassination events when they determined which documents would be released during their tenure and which could be postponed until 2017.
-The ARRB cast a wide net in what they considered assassination related and included records on topics not specifically related to the assassination and the investigations into the assassination.
+The ARRB cast a wide net in what they considered “assassination related,” which thus included records on topics not specifically related to the assassination and the investigations into the assassination.
 While NARA cannot comment on the content of the records, we assume that much of what will be released will be tangential to the assassination events.

 Are we going to see everything, or will some documents remain secret forever?

 NARA is trusted with preserving our archival holdings permanently and holds that all records in our legal custody will eventually be available for research.
-That said, there are categories of records in the collection that, in accordance with the Act, will not be released in 2017.
-Sections 10 and 11 of the act discuss grand jury information and records held under section 6103 of the Internal Revenue Code (tax return information) as well as records covered by a specific deed of gift.
-We have identified a small number of records, or portions of records, that fit into these categories.
-For all other records, how long records stay withheld after 2017 will be determined by the President, who has final appeal authority.
+That said, there are categories of records in the collection that, in accordance with the JFK Act, will not be released in 2017.
+Sections 10 and 11 of the JFK Act address withholding of grand jury information and records held under section 6103 of the Internal Revenue Code (tax return information) as well as records covered by a specific deed of gift.
+We have identified those records, or portions of records, that fit into these categories.
+They represent a small portion of the larger collection.
+For all other records, how long the records will remain withheld after 2017 will be determined by the President, who has final appeal authority.

-The staff of the National Archives is focused on ensuring that we do everything in our power to facilitate the processing of these records.
-Our goal is to provide the support that the agencies and the President need to meet the requirements of the Act and to expeditiously release the records as soon as we are authorized to do so.
+The staff of the National Archives has been focused on ensuring that we do everything that we can to facilitate the processing of these records.
+Our goal was to provide the support that the agencies and the President needed to meet the requirements of the JFK Act and to expeditiously release the records as soon as we were authorized to do so.

 Where can I find a copy of the John F. Kennedy Assassination Records Collection Act and more information about the work of the Assassination Records Review Board?